-Flavia: So there is a diverse group of people, and I think that's important.
-A diverse group really helps drive a diversity of ideas.
-I see it at work here at One Medical, a great commitment to inclusivity and openness.
+Flavia: A diverse group really helps drive a diversity of ideas.
+I see it at work here at One Medical, where we have a great commitment to inclusivity and openness.

-Mark: Can you unpack diverse?
+Mark: Can you explain what you mean by “diverse?”
 Are you talking about skill sets or something else?

-Mark: I want to unpack a little bit of that.
-Can you explain some of the challenges that your team has solved collectively?
+Mark: I want to unpack that a bit.
+Can you explain some of the challenges that teams have solved collectively?

-Flavia: Yeah.
-I think there's a big one right now that actually involves the entire team.
-So we have different teams.
-Access.
-Growth.
-Mobile team.
-To give just a few examples.
-We also have what we call “Coalitions,” which are groups of people from different teams who get together to work on something they see as a problem that needs to be solved.
-It could be more of a technical problem, or it could be like a process that is broken.
+We have what we call “coalitions,” which are groups of people from different teams who get together to work on something they see as a problem that needs to be solved.
+It could be more of a technical problem, or it could be a process that needs improvement.

-People are super interested in this work, super invested in it, even outside of their day-to-day work.
+People are super interested and super invested in this work.
 I think it's amazing.
-I think it's really getting everybody together and trying to solve a big problem.
+It's really getting everybody together to solve a big problem.

 Mark: This might be a provocative question: Does a diverse team make the work better?

 Flavia: Absolutely.
-Yeah.
 I come to work knowing that there's acceptance, and that's huge.
-That's really big because that makes me feel comfortable.
-I can actually be myself.
+I can actually be myself and feel comfortable.
 I don't have to hide a part of myself while I'm at work.

-Mark: How is working at One Medical different than working as an engineer in another industry?
+Mark: How is working at One Medical different from working as an engineer in another industry?

-Flavia: For me, I guess it's the impact we have on people's lives.
+Flavia: For me, it's the impact we have on people's lives.

 Mark: So you truly believe we're still on that path?

-Mark: Give me some of your biggest tech challenges that face healthcare, not specifically us, but healthcare.
+Mark: Give me some of your biggest tech challenges that healthcare faces.

-Flavia: I think one of the biggest things for me right now, and I think that's why I'm moving teams, is how we can empower our patients, our members, to take control of their health by surfacing their health information in the right ways at the right times.
+Flavia: One of the biggest things for me right now is how we can empower our patients, our members, to take control of their health by surfacing their health information in the right ways at the right times.
 I’m like everyone else: If I have some symptoms, I’m immediately scouring the internet for answers.
 And the answer is always: "Oh my god, I'm going to die."
-[Laughter.]
+[Laughs.]

-So how can we actually empower people and show them helpful information at the right time?.
-I think that empowering people like that to take control of their health is really important.
+So how can we actually empower people and show them helpful information at the right time?
+I think that helping people take control of their health like that is really important.

 This is technically very complex.
-For example, let’s say I went to the ER.
-Later, I'm at my primary care provider.
+For example, let’s say I go to the ER, and later, I'm at my primary care provider.
 How do these records get exchanged in an efficient way?
 Many health organizations use different systems for their health records.
-It's not one integrated system where everything talks to each other seamlessly.
-It's not like that, and that creates a big challenge.
+It's not one integrated system where everything talks to each other seamlessly, which creates a big challenge.

-Mark: Have we even begun to crack this surface of how to marry databases and still be HIPAA-compliant and keep health records safe?
-Have we really started to crack the surface of this challenge?
+Mark: Have we begun to crack the surface on how to marry these databases and keep health records safe?

-Mark: Can you talk about some of the most exciting things you're working on?
-What are they?
-Why are they exciting?
+Mark: What are some of the most exciting things you've been working on?

-Flavia: Yes.
-The more conversational flow for booking appointments, and now we’re looking at how we can make this better.
+Flavia: We recently released our brand-new machine learning-based appointment system which allows for a more conversational flow when booking appointments, and now we’re seeing how we can make it even better.

-I think the most, in my opinion, the most important thing is we all care about our members and the population that we serve.
-You should not come here just because you want to work with a specific technology.
-You should come here knowing that you want to make a difference in people's lives.
-I think that's the most important thing, because everybody here cares.
+We all care about our members and the population we serve.
+People don’t come here just because they want to work with a specific technology—they come here knowing that they want to make a difference in people's lives.
+We definitely get excited geeking out over the latest technologies, but our mission is the big reason we’re all here.
+I think that's the most important thing: Everybody here cares.

-Mark: So if I spent a lot of my time talking about the technology stack on our engineering page, you're suggesting that's probably not going to be enough.
+Mark: So if I spent a lot of my time talking about our tech stack on our engineering page, you're suggesting that's probably not going to be enough.

-We're not going to do things just for the sake of technology.
+We're not doing things just for the sake of technology.
 We want to actually make healthcare better because it’s the right thing to do for the greater society.